19 – Idaho Killings: Investigators Focus On Sedan, Use 3D Laser Scanning

 How Investigators Are Using 3D Laser Scanning

 In addition to witness testimony and video evidence, investigators are now using 3D laser scans to help them reveal more about the murders.
+The 3D laser scanner helps investigators map out precise locations of evidence to add to the overall picture and capture a complete record of the state of the crime scene.

 Lidar (Light Detection and Ranging) scanning is a 3D scanning that uses lasers to capture detailed 3D data of objects, buildings, and landscapes.